annechh/annechh/README.md

 About me
 ---
-I am currenty studying online at Noroff School of technology and digital media to become a Front-End Developer.
+I am currently studying online at Noroff School of technology and digital media to become a Front-End Developer.
 My zen place for studies is at the west coast of Norway, where i spend hours of diving into code mode, and Im absolutely digging it! 🤓

 When im not in my zen code mode, Im probably out for mountain hikes, paddles or my absolute favorite addiction...snowboarding!
 And if im chilling indoors, I crawl up in the sofa for series and movies or getting lost in game mode.